nico45150/nico45150/README.md

 - 👀 I’m interested in chiken because i love cooking;k
 - 🌱 I’m currently learning and smask burgerj
 - 💞️ I’m looking to collaborate on twitter
-- 📫 How to reach me
+- 📫 How to reach me j
 - 😄 Pronouns: satoshiit tu as captécc
 - ⚡ Fun fact: i love burger and chips ffc